cassuto/OpenESIM/README.md

 # Why OpenDSIM
 - Extensible and Flexible
 > Unified interface of models and devices.Easy to extend new one to support new component or analysis.
-- Read Time and Interactive
+- Real Time and Interactive
 > Measure, analysis or operate the circuit real-time, just like a virtual laboratory where you can do what you want.
 - Both Analog and Digital
 > Inline AD/DA bridge that process both analogous and digital circuit.
 Effective digital simulation framework separated from analog part provides higher performance.